fleckenstein-m/fleckenstein-m.github.io/README.md

 The custom domain was connected on September 10, 2026.
 IONOS manages the domain registration and DNS; GitHub Pages serves the website and its HTTPS certificate.
 The repository variable `ACADEMIC_SITE_URL` is set to `https://www.mfleckenstein.com/`, and `profile.website` in the main content file supplies the CV's website link.
 Ordinary content updates need no DNS changes.
 See [the saved domain configuration](docs/GITHUB-PAGES.md#custom-domain-configuration) for the exact settings and the IONOS `www` checkbox detail.

+Migration is complete: the [final publishing run](https://github.com/fleckenstein-m/fleckenstein-m.github.io/actions/runs/34472885126) deployed commit `1c8637f` successfully on September 10, 2026.
+HTTPS enforcement and the redirects from the bare domain and original GitHub address were verified, along with the public pages, CV, paper and data downloads, and course links.

+For your next update, start with the relevant content example below, then follow [Publish an update](#publish-an-update).
+The migration guide's initial setup steps are historical; routine updates use the existing checkout and domain settings.

 ## 1. What goes where

 | Change | Location in academic.md | Appears in |